bdombro/warthog-examples/README.md

-# warthog-migration-example
+# warthog-examples

-This demo is a [warthog](https://github.com/goldcaddy77/warthog) typeorm + apollo graphql framework demo app.
+Branches in this repo are examples is a [warthog](https://github.com/goldcaddy77/warthog) typeorm + apollo graphql framework demo app.

+# Branches

+## master - migrations

 Features:
 - migration generation and autorun on start